dsw7/Nostalgia/README.md

 # Nostalgia
 A small program for accurately measuring the capacitance of through-hole capacitors.
 Essentially, I just built an astable multivibrator (using an NE555P timer) and I connect any capacitor to the circuit.
-I then measure the period of the emitted square wave using an oscilloscope.
+I then measure the period of the emitted rectangular wave using an oscilloscope.
 This software then converts the extracted period to a capacitance value.
 ## Table of Contents
 - [Software](#software)
     - [Theory](#theory)